mmarbout/Tuto_MetaTOR/README.md

 # Tuto_MetaTOR

-For this session we will learn how to use 3C/Hi-C data and MEtaTOR to perform the binning of a simple metagenome.
-The data come from a fecal sample from the mice oligoMM.
+For this session we will learn how to use 3C/Hi-C data and MetaTOR to perform the binning of a simple metagenome.
+The data come from a mock community designed at the lab.

 ## Table of contents